Choose a language

-- Formulating the aims and objectives of the article.
+- Formulation of the goals and objectives of the article.

 - Prospects for further research.

 3.9.7.
-Literature and References are made according to the requirements for the list of sources used.
+Literature and References must be compiled according to the Reference list requirements.

 3.9.8.
 The paragraph indent in English indicates the author's name (s), the title of the article (in bold capital letters), centered alignment, and an expanded annotation (2200-2800 characters), which should include the following structural parts:

-Methods. (methods are indicated only if they are novelty and of interest, given the subject matter of the article).
+Methods & methodology.
+(Methods are indicated only if they ontain novelty and of interest, given the subject matter of the article).

-Keywords: 4-7 keywords (it is advisable not to repeat the name of the manuscript).
+Keywords: 4-7 keywords (it is advisable not to repeat the title of the manuscript).

 3.9.9.
 A set of keywords should be relevant to the main content of the article, reflect the subject of the study and provide a thematic search.
-Keywords must be entered in the nominative case after a semicolon.
+Keywords must be entered in the nominative case, separated by a semicolon.

-The abstract in English, along with the keywords, should be printed in Times New Roman (14-piont font), the text is single-spaced.
+The annotation in English, along with the keywords, should be printed in Times New Roman (14-piont font), line spacing – 1.

 IV.
 Additional requirements

 4.1.
-A separate file is submitted to the author's agreement indicating the author's information: full name, first name, patronymic, scientific degree, academic title (specialty), position, place of work (study), settlement; country, Orcid ID, or Researcher ID, email address.
+Copyright agreement should be submitted as a separate file and it should contain author’s personal information: full name, first name, patronymic, scientific degree, academic title (specialty), position, place of work (study), settlement; country, Orcid ID, or Researcher ID, email address.

 5.1.
-The text of the manuscript itself must adhere to the general rules of citation and references to sources used in accordance with the international standard for the listing of APA Style.
+The text of the manuscript and the list of references must adhere to the general rules of citation and references in accordance with the international standard of APA Style.

 5.2.
-References (sources) should be in the original language, without numbering.
+References should be in original language, without numbering.

 5.3.
-All links should be alphabetically named after each author in each section.
-Non-author references must be alphabetically named.
+All links should be arranged alphabetically by author’s name.
+Non-author references must be (should be) listed alphabetically by title.

 5.4.
 References.
-Names of Cyrillic sources, surnames and names of their authors (compilers, responsible and (or) scientific editors), proper names of journals, names of conferences (seminars, symposia, conferences, round tables, etc.) and publishers should be translated in Latin letters.
+Titles of Cyrillic sources, surnames and names of their authors (compilers, responsible and (or) scientific editors), names of journals, names of conferences (seminars, symposia, conferences, round tables, etc.) and publishers should be transliterated in Latin letters.

-Next, in square brackets, it is necessary to place the translation in English of the name: monograph or other publication, scientific article, abstract of the scientific report (message), as well as the name: conferences, seminars, symposiums, round tables, etc.
+It should be followed by English translation of the title in square brackets: monograph or other publication, scientific article, abstract of the scientific report (message), as well as the names of conferences, seminars, symposiums, round tables, etc.

-After each link, the source language, such as (in Ukrainian) or (in English), must be shown in parentheses.
+After each reference, the source language, such as (in Ukrainian) or (in English), must be indicated in parentheses.

 5.5.
-Transliteration * must be performed depending on the language of the original source: use the official transliteration approved for the Cabinet of Ministers of Ukraine on January 27, 2010 # 55 for the Ukrainian language; for the Russian language to apply transliteration in accordance with the requirements of the Order of the FMS of Russia No. 26, dated February 3, 2010.
+Transliteration * must be performed depending on the language of the original source: use the official transliteration approved by the resolution of the Cabinet of Ministers of Ukraine on January 27, 2010, No 55 for the Ukrainian language and for the Russian language use transliteration in accordance with the requirements of the Order of the FCS of Russia No. 26, dated February 3, 2010.